 Fans of the rapper Drake will be familiar with his OVO brand, and it makes for a great tattoo option!
 The name stands for October’s Very Own, and it uses the logo for the musician’s clothing line, as well as his musical festival, which is held annually in his hometown of Toronto, Canada.
-The design itself is pretty basic, focusing on the outline of an owl, and forgoing detailing or shading.
-Still, it is an attractive symbol, with pop-culture appeal, and, therefore, perfect for fans of the rap world.
+The design itself is pretty basic, focusing on the outline of an owl and forgoing detailing or shading.
+Still, it is an attractive symbol with pop-culture appeal and, therefore, perfect for fans of the rap world.

 6. Snowy Owl Tattoo

 One of the most majestic owls is the snowy species, a large white bird native to the Arctic regions of North America and the Palearctic.
 It is truly a remarkable animal, thought to represent class and dignity.
 Therefore, it is best to get this tattoo as realistic as possible to display it in its full glory.
-Owls are also rich in symbolism and believed to represent wisdom and knowledge, which can be appealing to an individual who values these characteristics and wants to remind themselves of the importance of these qualities.
+Owls are also rich in symbolism and are believed to represent wisdom and knowledge, which can be appealing to an individual who values these characteristics and wants to remind themselves of the importance of these qualities.

 7. Athena Owl Tattoo

 Athena was the Greek goddess of war and wisdom, as well as Zeus’s favorite child, and the owl has been used to represent her.
-It is believed that nocturnal bird allowed her to see the whole truth; because they can turn their heads at such impressive angles.
+It is believed that the nocturnal bird allowed her to see the whole truth; because they can turn their heads at such impressive angles.
 It is for this reason that these beautiful creatures are associated with knowledge.
-Getting a piece like this could appeal to a man who is in touch with his masculinity but also has an understanding of female energy, or for someone who favors logical thinking and reasoning.
+Getting a piece like this could appeal to a man who is in touch with his masculinity but also has an understanding of female energy or for someone who favors logical thinking and reasoning.

 8. Colorful Owl Tattoo

 A colorful owl tattoo is a lovely way to get creative with the design.
 We know that in real life, these birds have very muted shades, but when it comes to getting ink on your skin, your creativity is your limit.
-The bold, contrasting colors make the piece stand out even more and encourages more detail.
+The bold, contrasting colors make the piece stand out even more and encourage more detail.
 We suggest you try out larger placement options, such as the arm or leg, to make a statement.

 9. Barn Owl Tattoo